-h.
-MR. DEV KIRIT TOPRANI (40 years), an Independent Director of the Company, is a Commerce Graduate, M.B.A, Certifications Derivatives and Mutual Fund (Advisors), Capital Market (Advisors) is a seasoned and accomplished professional with 18 years of diverse experience majorly in Banking and Financial Services.
+MR. DEV KIRIT TOPRANI (41 years), an Independent Director of the Company, is a Commerce Graduate, M.B.A, Certifications Derivatives and Mutual Fund (Advisors), Capital Market (Advisors) is a seasoned and accomplished professional with 18 years of diverse experience majorly in Banking and Financial Services.
 He has shown demonstrable excellence and leadership across roles encompassing Private Banking, Wealth Advisory, Client Relationship Management & Business Development.
 Currently a Director at Querencia Advisors LLP Mr. Toprani's job includes empanelling with Banks and other Institutions and liasing with the clients, creating financial plans & proposals for new and existing clients.
 He was appointed as an Independent Director of on the Board of the Company w.e.f.
-06th September, 2018 for a term of 5 (five) consecutive years commencing from 06th September, 2018 to 05th September, 2023 subject to regularization/ appointment in ensuing Annual General Meeting.
+06th September, 2018 for a term of 5 (five) consecutive years commencing from 06th September, 2018 to 05th September, 2023.